Efficient photon-pair emission from a nanostructured resonator and its theoretical description: Design and simulation

 \section{Design and simulation}

-Our device uses a circular Bragg grating (CBG), also known as bullseye nanoresonator~\cite{davanco2011circular, liu2019solid, wang2019demand, barbiero2024polarization}, and consists of a central cylinder surrounded by a concentric ring with two azimuthal cuts (Fig.~\ref{fig:concept}(a)), designed to suppress radial radiation while supporting controlled vertical out-coupling.
+Our device is inspired by a circular Bragg grating, also known as bullseye nanostructured resonator, which in previous works~\cite{davanco2011circular, liu2019solid, wang2019demand, barbiero2024polarization} was fabricated upon individual quantum dots to extract and redirect their single- and two-photon emission.
+In contrast, our design unifies the emitter and the outcoupler in a single monolithic structure.
+Moreover, our resonator footprint is minimized, as it consists of a central cylinder surrounded by a single concentric ring with two radial cuts (Fig.~\ref{fig:concept}(a)), designed initially to suppress radial radiation while supporting controlled out-of-plane outcoupling.
 It is fabricated of lithium niobate (LN) and has a total radius of $1.3~\mu\mathrm{m}$ and an inner-cylinder radius of 600 $\mathrm{nm}$ with a thickness of $500~\mathrm{nm}$.
-We pump the nanoresonator at 725 nm from the air side and collect the generated photon pairs through the substrate.
+We pump the nanoresonator at 725 nm from the air side and collect the generated photon pairs through the fused silica substrate.

-To analyze the nonlinear quantum response of the CBG resonator, we use the extended QNMs framework.

-QNMs are the eigenmodes of open, non-Hermitian photonic structures and correspond to the solutions of the source-free, time-harmonic Maxwell equations with complex eigenfrequencies \(\tilde{\omega}_m = \omega_m - i\,\gamma_m\), where \(\omega_m\) is the resonance frequency and \(\gamma_m\) the radiative leakage rate \cite{kristensen2014modes,lalanne2018light}.

-The QNMs allow one to retrieve theoretically the main properties of the emitted photon pairs.
-Assuming an ideal detector, the detected photon-pair rate can be written as \cite{poddubny2016generation, weissflog2024nonlinear}: